m-saqib-dev/node-angular-laptop-ecommerce/README.md

-# Welcome
+# Welcome to the LaptopShop

+LaptopShop is the E-commerce website

-this project is buit with angular
+this project is built with angular